Skip to main content

-Launched as a grassroots celebration by the William G. Pomeroy Foundation, National Historic Marker Day brings people together to maintain their markers by cleaning them and providing an opportunity to recognize and preserve history.
-This fun and family-friendly celebration is held the last Friday of every April.
-In 2024, National Historic Marker Day was held on Friday, April 26.
+Launched as a grassroots celebration by the William G. Pomeroy Foundation, National Historic Marker Weekend brings people together to maintain their markers by cleaning them and providing an opportunity to recognize and preserve history.
+This fun and family-friendly celebration kicks off for three days beginning on the last Friday of every April.

 The First Celebration